JacquesCarette/Drasil/wiki/What-If.md

 the same way, at some point the library is good enough and not so much work is done on it.

-We can divide the IPTD into groups of activities:
+We can divide the ITD process into groups of activities:
 1. Infrastructure development
 2. Theory development
 3. Domain-specific theory development